mahmoudnafifi/WB_color_augmenter/README.md

-# White Balance Color Augmenter
+# White-Balance Emulator for Color Augmentation

 ## What Else Can Fool Deep Learning?
 Addressing Color Constancy Errors on Deep Neural Network Performance